IHE/ITI.MHDS/index.md

 risks they present.
 When these use cases are factored in up-front, the mitigations are reasonable.

-  - Natural or manmade catastrophic disaster (e.g., hurricane, earthquake) – often times additional workforce migrates into the area from other places to help out.
+- Natural or man-made catastrophic disaster (e.g., hurricane, earthquake) – often times additional workforce migrates into the area from other places to help out.
 These individuals need to quickly be screened and provisioned with appropriate access.
 - Utility failure (e.g., electric failure) – this situation is common and easily handled through uninterruptible power supplies and backup generation
 - IT infrastructure failure (e.g., hard drive crash) – this situation is also common and handled through common infrastructural redundancy
 - Need to elevate privileges due to a patient emergency, often called break-glass (e.g., nurse needs to prescribe)
 - Need to override a patient specified privacy block due to eminent danger to that patient – this override is not a breaking of the policy but would need to be an explicit condition within the policy.

 Often times being in the emergency department is considered as an emergency mode, but the emergency department is really a normal mode for